gavanderhoorn/rep/rep-xxxx.rst

           │     └ eef_link_N
           └ eef_tcp

-Note the ``eef_`` prefix on the links in the EEF subhierarchy to prevent name clashes with the main robot model.
+Note the '``eef_``' prefix on the links in the EEF subhierarchy to prevent name clashes with the main robot model.

 Note also that ``eef_tcp`` is a child of ``flange`` and not of ``eef_base_link`` (TODO: explain why?).